Smart home energy-saving devices and gadgets

 $30

 LED bulbs use 75% less energy than incandescent bulbs and last 25x longer.
-These smart versions add scheduling and dimming, so lights are never left on unnecessarily.
-Replace your 5 most-used bulbs first for maximum impact.
+These full-color smart bulbs add scheduling, dimming, and 16 million colors—so lights are never left on unnecessarily and you can set the perfect mood.
+Works with Alexa and Google Home.

 $7.50/year